Documentation forSolarWinds Service Desk

 • Through an import from SolarWinds Platform

-Through documented issues and resolutions your organization is able to maintain organized Incident management.
+Through documented issues and resolutions your organization can maintain organized Incident management.

 After an incident is created, the incident ticket goes through several states in SWSD before it is considered closed or resolved.
 It is important to understand the definition of each state to most effectively address the issues contained in the incidents.